 Who Can You Sue for Wrongful Death?

-Wrongful death covers a variety of accidents.
+Wrongful death occurs due to a variety of accidents.
 Therefore, the opposing party can consist of different people or entities.
 A fatal car, truck, motorcycle, or pedestrian accident may have occurred because of driver error.
 You would sue the other motorist for their carelessness.

-Alternatively, the victim’s death happened due to a flawed product or vehicle part.
+Alternatively, the victim's death happened due to a flawed product or vehicle part.
 Therefore, the manufacturer is liable for the damages.
-You could sue the distributor for the defective component as well.
+You could pursue wrongful death litigation against the distributor of the defective component as well.
 However, the defendant could be the government as well.

 A person can sue a local government agency in Florida for negligence-based accidents.
 A government worker, poor street design, or ill-maintained road may have caused the wrongful death.
 Therefore, living relatives may be eligible for compensation.